WebReflection/tiny-cdn/README.md

 #### Converger Performance

-While this might not look like a huge win on the reading path, this will actually safe your Raspberry PI, as well as your server, for all cases when you need some runtime operation like compressing a file or creating its etag.
+While this might not look like a huge win on the reading path, this might actually save your Raspberry PI, as well as your server, for all cases when you need some runtime operation like compressing and storing a file or creating its etag.

+Those kind of slow operation that specially on SD cards might take "forever".

 The **writing** is indeed a wonderful fit for `Converger` which is, together with `holdon` module, capable of bringing in a very good performance compromise even for IoT projects.